BrianDunneKK/JavaScriptGames/Stopwatch/Stage2/README.md

-# Stopwatch - Stege 2
+# Stopwatch - Stage 2
 JavaScript game created by CoderDojo Kilkenny

 This is Stage 2 in the development of a stopwatch.